-‘DWTS’ Pro-Sharna Burgess Says Royal Wedding ‘Gives Single Girls Hope’
+‘DWTS’ Pro Sharna Burgess Says Royal Wedding ‘Gives Single Girls Hope’

-Dancing with the Stars pro-Sharna Burgess feels that the royal wedding of Prince Harry and Meghan Markle has given single women around the world something to strive for.
+Dancing with the Stars pro Sharna Burgess feels that the royal wedding of Prince Harry and Meghan Markle has given single women around the world something to strive for.

 The gorgeous Aussie revealed to Entertainment Tonight that Harry and Meghan’s wedding gives her “hope.”